Healthier and Safer Workplaces:The CareTrek Answer #8

 B. Alternate/Back-up collection facilities shall be provided if the Mobile Compliance Unit is not available to collect specimens.
 These alternate sites are required to be either in the county of the employer’s employment facilities or in a contiguous county to minimize travel time.

 Step 5: Implement a quick and easy referral program for employees who test positive to the CareTrek system.
-CareTrek is the same comprehensive and integrated set of actions that is used by leading physicial health programs and has helped thousands of licensed professionals in the legal industry, medical industry and mass transportation get their careers on track, and maintain sobriety and stay on track.
+This referral process can go through the employers' normal employee assistance program channels, or can be made "direct to provider".
+CareTrek is based upon the same comprehensive and integrated set of actions and compliance requirements that is used by leading physicial health programs and has helped thousands of licensed professionals in the legal industry, medical industry and mass transportation get their careers on track, and maintain sobriety and stay on track.